goliatone/wee-things-workshop/code/1-hello-world/README.md

 _NOTE:_ If the connection was successful the Open button should toggle to a Close state.
 If this is not working make sure that you have installed the [SiLabs drivers][silabs-drivers].
 If you don't see the /dev/cu.SLAB_USBtoUART option in the dropdown menu also make sure that you installed the drivers and restarted your computer.
 More information on the [introductory tutorial][intro-tutorial].

 ### Create a new file

-We will create a new file, and name it `init.lua`.
-When the board boots it looks for a file named `init.lua` and it will automatically execute it on boot.
+We will create a new file, name it `hello_world.lua` and upload it to the board using the ESPlorer IDE.

-Because of this, we need to be very careful to not upload a `init.lua` file with errors that will generate a **panic** that will reboot the board.
-Once booted it will enter a panic reboot infinite loop bricking the board.

-It's recommended to keep `init.lua` files really simple and add a guard using a timer.
-We will cover that up later on.
+You can use the IDE to create and edit files as well as to manage the files in the board.
+Also, we use it to upload files.

 To create a new file:

 - Select NodeMCU tab
 - Select Script tab
 - Click the blank file icon